Patrice Alègre: Investigation

-Investigation

-On 15 April, the public prosecutor of Toulouse, Michel Bréard, opened a judicial investigation for "pimping in an organized gang, aggravated rape, and complicity, acts of torture and barbarism" against "Patrice Alègre and all others".
-Judge Perriquet was assigned to the case.
-Jean Volff, attorney general, failed to notify the chancellery of the opening of the investigation which subsequently lead to him being removed from his position by Dominique Preben.
-Volff was later implicated to have taken part in the S&M evenings by witnesses.
+On 15 April 2003, the public prosecutor of Toulouse, Michel Bréard, opened a judicial investigation into "pimping in an organized gang, aggravated rape, and complicity, acts of torture and barbarism" against "Patrice Alègre and all others".
+Judge Thierry Perriquet was assigned to the case.
+Attorney general Jean Volff failed to notify the chancellery of the investigation's opening, which led to him being removed from his position.
+Volff was later implicated to have taken part in the S&M evenings by the witnesses.

-Bourragué was accused by witnesses of being a part of the sex trafficking network.
-He admitted to having had an aperitif at home with Alègre in 1991 or 1992 but denied all other accusations.
+Marc Bourragué was accused by the witnesses of being a part of the sex trafficking network.
+According to police reports, a magistrate was present at the scene of Galbardi's murder in 1992 even before the arrival of the police, with several officers claiming that the magistrate in question was Bourragué.
+Bourragué had initially denied any links to Alègre, even though he had acted as deputy prosecutor in the case of Edith Schleichardt in 1990, in whose death Alègre was a suspect.
+Bourragué also claimed to have never met Khelifi, although a restauranter who had formerly employed her claimed to have seen the two together.
+Bourragué later admitted to having had an aperitif at Alègre's home in 1991 or 1992 but denied all other accusations, as well as being present at the scene of Galbardi's death.

-On 18 May, Baudis stated that he was accused of being part of the sex trafficking network.
-He denied the claims and said that they were false accusations brought forward by the pornography lobby, who was trying to stop him as he lobbied for having pornographic films banned from television.
+On 18 May, Dominique Baudis stated that an ex-prostitute had accused him of being an accomplice of Alègre.
+He denied the claims and said that they were false accusations brought forward by "the pornography lobby", which had engaged in a smear campaign against him after he had recommended a ban on pornographic films on television.

-André Mayrac, the owner of several libertine clubs, requested to be heard by the courts and indicated that he has photos of the famous "dungeon".
+André Mayrac, the owner of several libertine clubs, requested to be heard by the courts, saying that he possessed photos of the infamous "dungeon" where the alleged crimes took place.
+However, the photos were found not to have a link to the case.